Leniency Designs: An Operator's Manual: Conclusion

 \section{Conclusion}

 Leniency designs allow for estimation of causal effects when expert decision-makers are as-good-as-randomly assigned and exert discretion on a high-stakes treatment.
 But, as with many things in both life and econometrics, the devil is in the details.
-Our review emphasizes how subtle choices in estimation and inference can have first-order consequences in practice.
-The UJIVE estimator emerges as a natural solution to the many-weak instrument and many control problems that plague two-stage least squares estimation, while correctly estimated heteroskedastic-robust standard errors are a natural choice when assignment operates at the individual level.
-Our practical checklist and reanalysis of \textcite{farre2020patent} shows how UJIVE can also be used for a number of important auxiliary analyses, such as checking balance, testing average monotonicity, and characterizing compliers.
+Our review emphasizes how subtle choices in estimation and inference can have important consequences.
+The UJIVE estimator emerges as a natural solution to the many instrument and control problems that plague two-stage least squares estimation, while correctly estimated heteroskedastic-robust standard errors are a natural choice when assignment operates at the individual level.
+Our practical checklist and reanalysis of \textcite{farre2020patent} show how UJIVE can also be used for key auxiliary analyses, such as checking balance, testing average monotonicity, and characterizing compliers.
 We hope this toolkit gives applied researchers more confidence when approaching leniency designs, and we encourage them to consult this manual whenever questions of operation arise.

 \begin{appendices} \crefalias{section}{appsec}